-There are over 330 of them, some slightly developed, some divinely deserted.
+Tasmania has over 330 islands, some slightly developed, some divinely deserted.
 The east coast boasts wildlife and wilderness walking trails on Maria Island and the world’s only white wallabies on Bruny Island.
-Head north to Flinders or King for playing in the surf and eating the fine produce of the turf.
-Or to the west to melt over fairy penguins on Bonnet.
-Island idylls off one big island idyll.
-Tasmania never stops.
+Head north to Flinders or King to play in the surf and enjoy the fine produce of the turf.
+Or west to melt over fairy penguins on Bonnet.

 Not really like other Australians, their feeling of being linked to the land and inspired by conservation is infectious.
 People have a gentleness, even an eccentricity, and there is no sense of an elite because each does their bit as Tasmanian stewards.
 And yet, with a small population, they are not small minded; they live in such vast landscapes.
 Tassies look outwards - and always see the bigger picture.

-What so many people don’t get about Tasmania is what’s just 10 minutes away.
-There are so many signposts off the highways it is hard to know which ones to pick but, once you do, it's heaven in a heartbeat.
-Magnificent sites such as Mount Wellington, Leven Canyon or Donaghy’s Hill Lookout over Wild Rivers NP are so accessible.
-You don’t have to hike for days for great wonders of the world here.
+Something many visitors fail to appreciate about Tasmania is the marvels that can be found with just a 10-minute detour.
+There are so many signposts off the main roads it is hard to know which ones to pick but it's nearly always worth taking a chance.
+Magnificent sites such as Mount Wellington, Leven Canyon or Donaghy’s Hill Lookout over Wild Rivers NP are right there waiting beyond the highway.

-One of the stop offs on the classic circuit, but this is somewhere you could spend two weeks alone.
-And some do, starting on its famous Overland Track that takes you through rainforest or up to peaks such as Mount Ossa at 1,167m.
-At 65km long, it takes six days to walk from Cradle Mountain to Lake St Clair, with a diversion around the lake that gives you an excuse to spend another couple of days in the wilderness.
+A popular stop-off on the classic Tassie circuit, but somewhere you could easily spend two weeks exploring.
+And some do, starting on the famous Overland Track that takes you through rainforest or up to peaks such as Mount Ossa at 1,167m.
+At 65km long, it takes six days to walk from Cradle Mountain to Lake St. Clair, with a diversion around the lake that gives you an excuse to spend another couple of days in the wilderness.

-One of Tasmania’s most stunning walking trails, you can join a four day guided hike for 20km from beach to beach, beach camp to lodge.
-Camp, walk and swim, and if you want to rest your legs for a bit, throw in a bit of kayaking along the Ansons River.
+One of Tasmania’s most stunning walking trails, in the Bay of Fires you can join a four-day guided hike for 20km from beach to beach, campsite to lodge.
+Walk, swim and camp, and if you want to rest your legs for a bit, throw in a bit of kayaking along the Ansons River.
 This place will set your world on fire.

 A very special place and a particular favourite with families, with safe, sublime beaches.
 As well as wildlife, hiking to the Strzelecki National Park’s peaks and the fascinating Aboriginal history and museum are all top things to do.
 Hop over to nearby and wholly Aboriginal Cape Barren Island to learn about their tragic indigenous history in Tasmania, and contribute to the local tourism economy.